JuliaDynamics/Attractors.jl/docs/src/examples.md

   3 => 3-dimensional StateSpaceSet{Float64} with 537 points
   1 => 3-dimensional StateSpaceSet{Float64} with 1 points
 ```

+_Note: the reason we have 6 attractors here is because the algorithm also finds 3 unstable fixed points and labels them as attractors.
+This happens because we have provided initial conditions on the grid `xg, yg, zg` that start exactly on the unstable fixed points, and hence stay there forever, and hence are perceived as attractors by the recurrence algorithm.
+As you will see in the video below, they don't have any basin fractions_

 The basins of attraction are very complicated.
 We can try to visualize them by animating the 2D slices at each z value, to obtain: